-Deferred revenues include amounts received for tuition and fees prior to the end of the fiscal year but related to the subsequent accounting period.
-Deferred revenues also included amounts received from grant and contract sponsors that have not yet been earned.
+Deferred revenues, reported as a component of accounts payable and accrued liabilities, include amounts received for tuition and fees prior to the end of the fiscal year but related to the subsequent accounting period.
+Deferred revenues also includes amounts received from grant and contract sponsors that have not yet been earned.